 Q: What are tarps made of?

 The most common and functional tarps are made of Polyethylene.
 The reason for this is because of their multi-purpose ability.
-They are usually the most affordable and they come in several grades ranging from light to extremely heavy duty.
+Poly is used for a number of things, other than tarps.
+Poly is used to make bottles, Tupperware, and even children’s toys.
+Poly tarps are usually the most affordable and they come in several grades ranging from light to extremely heavy duty.
 They are usually always waterproof, and they come in several colors and sizes.
-You will find some tarps that are made of plastic, polyester, canvas, and on occasion, mesh, but they don’t usually offer the same as the poly tarp.

 Q: Why do some tarps have a different color on each side?